telerik/justmock-docs/basic-usage/non-abstract.md

 # Mock Non-Abstract Classes

-With JustMock Lite, you can mock non-abstract classes and their members.
+With JustMock Lite, you can mock non-abstract classes and their virtual members.
 The API enables you to mock the concrete implementations in the same way as you would mock an interface or an abstract class.

 >With the commercial version of JustMock, in addition to the non-abstract classes you can also mock non-abstract and non-virtual members.
 Check the [Advanced Mocking | Non-Abstract and Non-Virtual]({%slug justmock/advanced-usage/concrete-mocking%}) topic.